HTTP-RPC/Sierra/charts-reference.md

 public class TimeSeriesChart<K extends Comparable<? super K>, V extends Number> extends XYChart<K, V> { ... }
 ```

-This example shows a series of `Double` values (plotted on the y-axis) collected at `Integer` intervals (plotted on the x-axis).
-It also demonstrates the use of domain markers, which can be used to highlight specific data points:
+The following example shows a series of `Double` values (plotted on the y-axis) collected at `Integer` intervals (plotted on the x-axis):

 <img src="README/charts/time-series.png" width="630">

+It also demonstrates the use of domain markers, which can be used to highlight specific data points.
 Individual value markers may optionally be shown:

 <img src="README/charts/time-series-value-markers.png" width="630">